NVIDIAGameWorks/kaolin/docs/README.md

 If you want the .rst to not be generated, you must add the corresponding python path in [this list][#8].

-To add more contents such as an introduction the .rst have to modified following RestructuredText syntax.
+To add more content such as an introduction the .rst have to be modified following RestructuredText syntax.

 [#1]: https://www.python.org/dev/peps/pep-0257/
 [#2]: https://www.python.org/dev/peps/pep-0287/